Fact Sheet on Mandated Benefits for the Treatment of Nervous and Mental Disorders or Substance Use Disorders

 Transitional Treatment Services

-These are services for the treatment of nervous or mental disorders or substance use disorders provided to an insured in a less restrictive manner than are inpatient hospital services but in a more intensive manner than are outpatient services [s.
+These are services for the treatment of nervous or mental disorders or substance use disorders provided to an insured in a less restrictive manner than inpatient hospital services but in a more intensive manner than outpatient services [s.
 Ins 3.37 (3m), Wis.
 Adm.
 Code].
 Programs providing these services are certified by Wisconsin DHS.

 Yes.
 However, a group health benefit plan, a governmental self-insured health plan, and an individual health benefit plan providing coverage for the treatment of mental health disorders or substance use disorders must make available the criteria for determining medical necessity under the plan with respect to that coverage.